Buying A House After Bankruptcy: What You Need To Know

 Keep in mind that preapproval and prequalification aren’t the same.
 Prequalifications usually don’t require asset verification.
 This means that they often hold less weight than a preapproval.
 Make sure you get preapproved – not prequalified.

-Step 4: Respond To Lender Inquiries
+Step 4: Respond to lender inquiries

 Once you submit your mortgage application, the rest is in your lender’s hands.
 Your lender will review your income, assets, debt and credit to see if you qualify for a mortgage.
-If meet the lender’s requirements based on these factors, your lender will send you a preapproval letter.
+If you meet the lender’s requirements based on these factors, your lender will send you a preapproval letter.
 You can use your letter to start shopping for a home.

 Your lender might need to contact you to ask questions about items on your credit report.
 This is especially common after an adverse financial event like bankruptcy.
 Be honest and respond to your lender’s inquiries quickly to improve your chances of approval.